Google Pixel 9 Pro Fold vs OnePlus Open: Which one should you get?

 Battery Life and Charging

-Meanwhile, the OnePlus Open fit a 4,806mAh battery with pretty decent endurance on board.
+The OnePlus Open comes with a 4,806mAh battery on board with pretty decent endurance on board.
 Interestingly, the OnePlus Open and the original Pixel Fold were mostly tied in our custom battery tests, except for our 3D gaming test in which the OnePlus Open pulled a serious lead.
-Read more in the dedicated Pixel Fold vs OnePlus Open comparison!
+The situation is slightly different this time around.

 Charging-wise, there is no competition: the OnePlus Open comes along with superfast 67W wired charging, which fully tops it up in just 43 minutes.
 And although the OnePlus Open has no wireless charging, it had a 67W charger in the box, which is great!